Sengkey/Qantas-hotel-frontend-test/README.md

 yarn && yarn start
 ```
 # Frameworks
-I use a fresh install [Create-React-App](https://create-react-app.dev/) as a base template.
+I used a fresh install [Create-React-App](https://create-react-app.dev/) as a base template.

 # File structures